-The Group carries its investment properties at fair value, with changes in fair value being recognised in the statement of profit or loss.
+The Group carries its investment properties at fair value, with changes in fair value being recognised in the statement of profit or loss and other comprehensive income.
 The Group engaged an independent valuation specialist to assess fair value as at 30 December 2015 for investment properties and revalued land and buildings.
-A valuation methodology based on comparison method of valuation (open market value) was used, which entails comparing recorded transaction at similar properties in the vicinity and/or investment method of valuation, which entails the capitalisation of net income of the property.
+A valuation methodology based on comparison method of valuation (open market value) was used, which entails comparing recorded transaction at similar properties in the vicinity and/or investment method of valuation, which entails the capitalisation of net income of the properties.
 In addition, it measures land and buildings at revalued amounts with changes in fair value being recognised in OCI.

-4.2.2 Depreciation of plant and machinery
+4.2.2 Depreciation of plant and equipment